-- 2. Demonstrate an individual desire and commitment to remain technically current with, and adaptive to, changing technologies through continuous learning and self-improvement. - 3.
-Demonstrate independent thinking, function effectively in team-oriented settings, and maintain a high level of performance in a professional/industrial environment. - 4.
+- 3. Demonstrate independent thinking, function effectively in team-oriented settings, and maintain a high level of performance in a professional/industrial environment. - 4.
 Communicate effectively in a professional/ industrial environment. - 5.
 Perform ethically and professionally in business, industry, and society. - 6.
 Attain increasing levels of responsibility and leadership in the information technology field.